Temporal large-scale intermittency and its impact on the statistics of turbulence: Analysis and modeling

 \subsection{Mixing of non-self-similar statistics}

-In the previous section, we found that the main contribution to the flatness amplification comes from the multiplier.
+In the previous subsection, we found that the main contribution to the flatness amplification comes from the multiplier.
 In order to get a more accurate estimate, however, we have to include effects of the weighted average in \eqref{eq:weight_multiplier}.
 In order to understand how this average leads to an increase in flatness, we here want to approximate the temporal mixing by the mixing of an ensemble of stationary turbulent flows.
-This is motivated by the limit of infinitely slow variations: If the variations of the injection rate are slower than any dynamics in the flow, then the flow will be statistically quasi-stationary, continually relaxing to a state of stationary turbulence at the current injection rate.
+This is motivated by the limit of infinitely slow variations: if the variations of the injection rate are slower than any dynamics in the flow, then the flow will be statistically quasi-stationary, continually relaxing to a state of stationary turbulence at the current injection rate.

-To assess this idea, we compare the statistics to an ensemble of 23 simulations with stationary energy injection rates (described above).
+To assess this idea, we compare the statistics to an ensemble of 23 simulations with stationary energy injection rates (described in section~\ref{sec:dns}).
 Instead of mixing statistics in the temporal domain, we will mix statistics of the various statistically stationary flows.
-Figure~\ref{fig:dissipation_histograms} shows how the ensemble can be weighted so that its statistics match the ones of the various oscillating simulations.
+Figure~\ref{fig:dissipation_histograms} shows how the ensemble can be weighted so that its statistics match those of the various oscillating simulations.

 The simplest way to do this is to match the distribution of injection rates.
 The sinusoidal injection rate~\eqref{eq:injection_rate} takes values distributed according to the PDF